Which TEFL Courses Are Legitimate? The Ultimate Checklist for Choosing the Right ProgramBy Camille Turner

 Why is accreditation important for establishing legit TEFL online courses?

-Because accreditation lets you, the consumer, know that a professional, outside body has reviewed the TEFL course and certified that it meets a set of academic standards.
+Because accreditation lets you, the consumer, know that a professional, outside body has reviewed the in-person or online TEFL course and certified that it meets a set of academic standards.
 You should be able to go to the accrediting body’s website to read about those standards and verify that the course you’re considering is listed there.